 If you have poor or no credit history, that doesn’t mean you can’t get a credit card.
 There are options out there for you.
 However, bear in mind that credit cards for those with bad credit will have certain limitations.

 Credit-building cards will typically have low credit limits and higher interest rates attached.
 This may not be ideal, but if you can commit to using the card well, you will see your credit score start to climb up.

 Using the credit card doesn’t necessarily result in high-interest payments - providing you pay the balance in full each month.
-If you can do this every month for a long period of time, this will have a great effect on your credit score.
+If you can do this every month for a long time, this will greatly affect your credit score.

 With a history of paying your balances in full and on time, lenders in the future will look more favourably on you.
 Over time, you will be able to access higher credit limits with lower interest rates for credit cards, loans and mortgages.